 You can also trek the various peaks and temples in and around Gopeshwar which is an equivalent attraction for many adventure lovers.
 The famous trek to Tungnath temple, which is the highest Shiva temple isn't undertaken only by the devotees but also by the avid trekkers for the splendid views that it has to offer.
 Just 5 km away from Gopeshwar is the Saggar village which is the starting point of the 22 km long trek to Rudranath.

-Gopeshwar in Uttarakhand is the year-round destination.
+Gopeshwar in Uttarakhand is a year-round destination.
 But if you want to enjoy the snowfall, you can plan a trip during the months of November and December.

 This is yet another faith-driven temple of Gopeshwar town.
 Once, you are in the beautifully crafted temple, you cannot ignore the craftsmanship that has been invested to bring out the magnificent work of architecture.